COMP3180-23s2/comp3180-final-project-EJ-Corp/README.md

 You need to have accepted this assignment repo and made a post here identifying a resource relevant to your topic.

+**Main Relevant Source:**

+*A Hybrid Approach to Procedural Generation of Roguelikes Video Game Levels* - Article by Alexander Gellel & Penny Sweetser:

 https://openresearch-repository.anu.edu.au/bitstream/1885/205015/5/FDG20_PCG-submitted.pdf

+**Result From Source:**

+As a result fo the source above, I've started to get a clear idea on how to tackle and structure my project.
+I've been summarising and document the stuff I find useful fomr the article within a document in the repo "Approaches to Proc Gen", for further information refer to that document.

+**Final Project Idea** - *(As of Now)*:

+To create an algorithm which procedurally generates a dungeon for an elemental driven game where difficulty is an ever changing statistic which is influenced by the players' actions.
+The algorithm will utilise the player's chosen element and combine it with the difficulty statistic to generate the level in a manner which creates a reactive feel to the gameplay.

+*Example:*

+If the player is utilising the FIRE element, the game would use a simple *Rock, Paper, Scissor* system to match the difficulty stat to the chosen element and generate the level accordingly.
+So if the difficulty stat were to be higher, then the algorithm would spawn more WATER obtacles and enemies since fire is weak to water.

+**Initial Project Stages / Roadmap:**

+*Stage 1:*

+Research & prototype a few common dungeon generating algoriths and choose the one I feel will be more useful for my porpuses.
+This will be based on how well I underatnd it, how well I can modify it, and how scalable it is.

+*Stage 2:*

+Develop a simple difficulty statistic and the element system.
+Perhaps develop a small player stat system so that other variables can influence the level generation (Such as health, currency & items --- if diffulty == hard -> needed resource = hard to find).

+*Stage 3:*

+Utilise the difficulty and element systems to populate the dungeon that gets generated, based on the chosen element and current difficulty stat.
+E.G:
+* Fire Element + Hard Difficulty = More Water Hazards
+* Water Element + Easy Difficulty = More Fire Hazards
+* Grass Element + Neutral Difficulty = Mix of Neutral Hazards

+*Stage 4:*

+Thorougly test the systems in place and the project at this point in development.
+If errors are encountered, fix them here before continuing.

+*Stage 5 (if time allows):*

+Utilise the other player stats to populate the dugeon with special rooms in a manner which purposely help or hurt the player depending on the difficulty stat.
+This means more locked doors when higher difficulty and low in keys, or more healing rooms when low in health and easy difficulty.

+**Things to look into:**

 DDA - Dinamyc difficulty adjustment  bc

 **IDEAS from this week**:

 A dungeon in an elemental driven game where difficulty is a stat and chnages in this stat drive the enemy generation which would contrast the player's chosen element.

+**What to Come Up With:**

+Keep coming up with ways to influence the level generation in a manner which makes the levels feel reactive to the player's situation.